Skip to content

 Loader Use case

-PandasLoader Flexible, debuggable CSV ingestion
+PandasLoader Flexible CSV and TSV ingestion

 Both loaders share the same lifecycle and guarantees.